 Using multi-layered painting applications and approaches, I deconstruct the technical and social fabric, trying to elicit a different conversation; a personal conversation.
 Created through the figures presented, with the deconstruction of fixed painting techniques, I emphasize conflicts between conscious and subconscious thought.
 I stress ideas of vulnerability, false glamorization, and the anxiety of reconsidering the notions of idealism or trend.
-To influence a new form of representation I emphasize new realities and the belief of being understood as not pretty or ugly, not female or male, not rich or poor, but human.
+To influence a new form of representation, I consider new realities and possibilities of being understood as not pretty or ugly, not female or male, not rich or poor, but human.